- Why must you go on a Gokyo Lake Trek?

 Hike to Gokyo Ri

 Standing at the height of 5357 meters, Gokyo Ri is a small peak in Gokyo Valley.
 This peak overlooks the Gokyo village, Gokyo Lakes, and Ngozumpa glacier, and the mighty Himalayas.
 The ascent of Gokyo Ri is steep and challenging on some level too.
-Nevertheless, from the summit of the peak, you will see a much grander view of Everest massif.
-The top of the ridge shows the panoramic view of eight thousand such as Everest, Makalu, Lhotse, Cho Oyu, along with other majestic peaks.
+Nevertheless, from the peak's summit, you will see a much grander view of Everest massif.
+The top of the ridge shows the panoramic view of eight thousand such as Everest, Makalu, Lhotse, Cho Oyu, and other majestic peaks.

 Explore Ngozumpa glacier